COSIMA/regional-mom6/README.md

 - Creates directory structure with the configuration files as expected by MOM6.
 - Handles interpolation and interpretation of input data.
 No pre-processing of forcing datasets is required.
 (In some cases, slicing the forcing dataset before helps with hitting limitations related to the machine's available memory.)

+## Limitations

-Limitations: Currently the package only comes with one function for generating a horizontal grid, namely one that's equally spaced in longitude and latitude.
-However, users can provide their own grid, or ideally open a PR with their desired grid generation function and we'll include it as an option!
-Further, only boundary segments parallel to longitude or latitude lines are currently supported.
+Currently the package only supports one type of regional horizontal grid, namely one that's equally spaced in longitude and latitude.
+Users can provide their own grid, or ideally [open a PR](https://github.com/COSIMA/regional-mom6/pulls) with a method that implements another type of horizontal grid!
+Furthermore, currently only boundary segments that are parallel to either lines of constant longitude or constant latitude lines are supported.

+## We want to hear from you

-If you find this package useful and have any suggestions please feel free to open an [issue](https://github.com/COSIMA/regional-mom6/issues) or a [discussion](https://github.com/COSIMA/regional-mom6/discussions).
-We'd love to have [new contributors](https://regional-mom6.readthedocs.io/en/latest/contributing.html) and we are very keen to help you out along the way!
+If you have any suggestions please feel free to open an [issue](https://github.com/COSIMA/regional-mom6/issues) or start a [discussion](https://github.com/COSIMA/regional-mom6/discussions).
+We welcome any [new contributors](https://regional-mom6.readthedocs.io/en/latest/contributing.html) and we are very keen to help you out along the way!

 ## What you need to get started: